Vermont in the American Civil War: Military enrollment

 The state sent more than 34,000 to serve, out of a total population of about 350,000 citizens.

 More than 28,100 Vermonters served in Vermont volunteer units.
 Vermont fielded 17 infantry regiments, 1 cavalry regiment, 3 light artillery batteries, 1 heavy artillery company, 3 companies of sharpshooters, and 2 companies of frontier cavalry.
 Instead of replacing units as they were depleted, Vermont regularly provided recruits to bring the units in the field back up to normal strength.
+With the nation's oldest senior military college, Norwich University, located in Vermont, the state provided the Union with numerous officers.

 Nearly 5,000 others served in other states' units, in the United States Army or the United States Navy.
 The 54th Massachusetts Volunteer Infantry included 66 Vermont blacks; a total of 166 black Vermonters served out of a population of 709 in the state.

 Vermonters suffered a total of 1,832 men killed or mortally wounded in battle; another 3,362 died of disease, in prison or from other causes, for a total loss of 5,194.
 More than 2,200 Vermonters were taken prisoner during the war, and 615 of them died in or as a result of their imprisonment.

 Historian Howard Coffin claimed that the state's most important contribution to the war was at the Battle of the Wilderness where the Vermont Brigade held the crucial intersection of two roads, the loss of which would have split the Union forces in half.
 1,200 Vermonters died.
 They also played a crucial role at the Battle of Gettysburg, where, under General George J. Stannard, the 2nd Vermont Brigade broke Pickett's charge by stepping out of a protected area and firing at the flank of the attackers.